Jobless Roma dig coal at mine dump in icy Hungary winter

 By Marton Dunai

-FARKASLYUK, Hungary For 20 years, Jozsef Bari used to drive his bulldozer out onto the spoil bank every day, leveling and smoothing the spoil from a nearby coal mine in this remote northeast corner of Hungary.
+FARKASLYUK, Hungary, Feb 2 For 20 years, Jozsef Bari used to drive his bulldozer out onto the spoil bank every day, levelling and smoothing the spoil from a nearby coal mine in this remote northeast corner of Hungary.

 On Thursday he went there on foot, pushing a wheelbarrow, in search of coal.
 He rose early, dressed warmly and loaded the barrow with a pick-axe, a shovel and a tough sack.